Last Updated: June 24, 2026

 Unithroid is a drug marketed by Stevens J and is included in one NDA.

 The generic ingredient in UNITHROID is levothyroxine sodium.
 There are ten drug master file entries for this compound.
-Fifty-four suppliers are listed for this compound.
+Fifty-five suppliers are listed for this compound.
 Additional details are available on the levothyroxine sodium profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Unithroid